NHL-P2-INF2-DP/netflix-clone/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+Open [http://localhost:3000/api/v1/documentation](http://localhost:3000/api/v1/documentation) with your browser to see the full documentation for all the routes. (build on top of the OpenAPI specification)

 ## 🤔 Learn More

 To learn more about Next.js, take a look at the following resources: